ppy/osu-web/SETUP.md

 `osu-elastic-indexer` currently cannot update indices using Elasticsearch 7; existing records can still be queried normally.

-### Mysql
+### MySQL

-The Mysql images provided by Docker and Mysql have different uids for the `mysql` user, if you are getting permission errors when starting the `db` container like
+The MySQL images provided by Docker and MySQL have different uids for the `mysql` user, if you are getting permission errors when starting the `db` container like

     mysqld: File './binlog.index' not found (OS errno 13 - Permission denied)